What are Tentative Projects?

 Past assignments in Tentative Projects are excluded from Reports

-As Tentative Project is designed for future planning, any past assignments in a tentative project will not be calculated in the reports.
+As Tentative Projects is designed for future planning, any past assignments in a tentative project will not be calculated in the reports.
 Runn assumes that these hours did not materialize.

 The metrics in the project dashboard will still include past assignments.
 In this case, you will observe a difference between the metrics in the Project Dashboard and the Project Report.